apple1417/bl-sdk-mods/SpawnMultiplier/Readme.md

 ## Changelog

+### Spawn Multiplier v1.5
+Updated to use some of the new features from SDK version 0.7.8.
+Most notably, the enabled state is now saved over game launches.

 ### Spawn Multiplier v1.4
 Fixed a few places where enemy spawns had an additional cap, which will now be increased along with the others.
 Blacklisted a few enemies that would cause softlocks if multiplied.